What Causes Holiday Stress?

 Quick Holiday Tips to Reduce Anxiety and Stress

-1) Do keep your usually routines as much as possible.
+- Do keep your usual routines as much as possible.
 This includes getting you and your kids to bed on time.

-4) Stick to a budget for gifts, alcohol, and food.
+- Stick to a budget for gifts, alcohol, and food.
 Create a budget before you go to the stores.
-You will feel less stressed if you don’t over spend.
-You can help with your spending by using a budget app by SoFi, we all need help to make sure we are keeping within our budget.
+You will feel less stressed if you don’t overspend.
+You can help with your spending by using a budget app or spreadsheet, we all need help to make sure we are keeping within our budget.